-Hike a classic trail through the lush Aurland valley
+Hike a classic route through the lush Aurland valley

-From mid-June to mid-September there is an increase in local buses serving the area.
+From June to September there is an increase in local buses serving the area.
 Outside of this time it can be difficult to get around with public transport.

 The trail is a mostly dirt track that is very well marked with DNT signposts.
 It might be muddy if it’s still early in the season or there has been recent rain.
 Being a popular route, you will likely be sharing the trail with a good number of other hikers.
 It’s a safe trail in general, but it can be narrow and there are some steep drops in parts so stay alert and always stop when enjoying the view.

-After around 3 km you’ll come to the turn off for Bjørnestigen.
+After around 3 kilometers you’ll come to the turn off for Bjørnestigen.
 This alternative route is steeper and tougher, climbing up from the river, but offers better views.
-It then descends, joining the other trail.
+It then descends, rejoining the main trail.
 This route adds an extra hour or so to the hike.

-Just after the Bjørnestigen trail rejoins the lower trail you’ll see a sign indicating a small detour to the Vetlahelvete (“little hell”) cave.
+Just after the Bjørnestigen trail rejoins the main trail you’ll see a sign indicating a small detour to the Vetlahelvete (Little Hell) cave.
 Pop in to experience the eeriness of this glacially-formed pothole.

-After about 10.5 km you’ll be hiking right by the river.
+After about 10.5 kilometers you’ll be hiking right by the river.
 It’s a beautiful spot for relaxing on the warm rocks and enjoying lunch.

-Around two-thirds of the way along the trail, you’ll ascend to the 17th century Sinjarheim mountain farm, home to loads of goats enjoying summertime in the mountains.
+12 kilometers along the trail, you’ll start ascending to the 17th century Sinjarheim mountain farm, home to a tribe of goats enjoying summertime in the mountains.
 Shortly after, as your legs are starting to tire you’ll meet some beautiful waterfalls pouring down the steep hillside.

 Once you reach the end of the end trail and enter Vassbygdi you’ll come across a small local store selling ice creams and drinks (yes, they sell beer).
-As the afternoon wears on a small crowd of tired hikers forms at the picnic benches outside, rewarding themselves with a cold treat and waiting for the bus to take them onward.
+This is where the bus stops to pick up passengers heading to Flåm or back to the cabin.
+As the afternoon wears on a small crowd of tired hikers forms at the picnic benches outside, rewarding themselves with a cold treat as they wait for the bus.

 - There is small store at the bus stop in Vassbygdi